Shashank-Develops/LeetcodeQuestions/README.md

-#These are the solutions of leetcode question , I have attempt.
+#These are the solutions of leetcode question tha i attempted.